tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 ## Example Hybrid Key Agreement Computation

-   This example uses PQC KEM kyber512 and ECDH-ES Key Agreement with the P-256 curve.
+   This example uses secp256r1_kyber512, i.e., ECDH-ES Key Agreement with the P-256 curve and PQC KEM kyber512.
    The KEM Combiner is used to derive the CEK in the manner described in {{kem-combiner}}.
-   In this example, the PQKEM_ECDH-ES Direct Key Agreement mode ("alg" value "PQKEM_ECDH-ES") is used to produce an agreed-upon key for AES GCM with a 128-bit key ("enc" value "A128GCM").
+   In this example, the secp256r1_kyber512 Key Agreement mode ("alg" value "secp256r1_kyber512") is used to produce an agreed-upon key for AES GCM with a 128-bit key ("enc" value "A128GCM").

    In this example, a producer Alice is encrypting content to a consumer Bob.
 The producer (Alice) generates an ephemeral key for the key agreement computation.
 Alice's ephemeral key is used for the key agreement computation in this example (including the private part) is:

      {"kty":"OKP",
       "crv":"P-256",